 My highest self, however—the self that sits in my inner wisdom and knows the TRUTH (if I will simply get quiet enough to hear it)—the brain of my highest self knows that if I simply eat when I am hungry, exercise simply and with joy, and trust, well, ME...

 So I set out to eat intuitively, exercise daily with joy, and meditate as often as possible.

-This looked something like 30-60 minutes of exercise daily-—which could be anything from a 3-4 mile run, kettlebells, cardio routines, dumbbells, yoga, going for a walk, jumping on a trampoline, canoeing, or helping a friend move.
+This looked something like 30-60 minutes of exercise daily—which could be anything from a 1-4 mile run, kettlebells, cardio routines, dumbbells, yoga, going for a walk, jumping on a trampoline, canoeing, or helping a friend move.
 I tried a gym membership, trained for a half marathon, flirted with brands like CrossFit and Core Power Yoga...

 What I've settled on is daily assessing what my body wants.
 Maybe it wants to run.
 Maybe it wants to do some strength training.
 Maybe it needs a rest.
-But over the course of this time, basically if I was moving my body in an out of the ordinary way... it counted.
+But over the course of this time, basically if I was moving my body... it counted.

 It looked like releasing expectations about what I SHOULD eat and getting quiet and trusting my cravings.

 I did fun food experiments that included: reintroducing seafood to my diet, trying cheese after 6 years without, seeking out an Ayurvedic practitioner to guide me in tacking down my Dosha, and cutting out coffee for a whole month.

 The result of all of this experimenting and releasing expectations and "shoulds"?

 Well, I feel a whole lot better, physically.
 Could that be a result of the weight?
 Could be.
 Could it be a result of the mental shift in how I've approached food/my body?
 Could be.
 Is it a combination of those two things + some other stuff?
 Probably.

 I hardly ever step on scales unless I'm at a doctor's office, so I'm not always certain of what I weigh.